 As we talked to faculty and did some reading on icebreaker activities, it became clear that there are two camps: those who like these exercises and think they provide value, and those who think they are off topic and a waste of time.

 Why would you want to use an icebreaker?
-The Center for Teaching and Learning at Lansing Community College lists these benefits on their page of icebreaker activities:
+The Center for Teaching Excellence at Lansing Community College lists these benefits on their page of icebreaker activities:

 - Reduces both student and instructor anxiety prior to introducing the course.